Jonah Hex: American Civil War

-As time went on, Hex found himself increasingly torn - he had become close with many of his fellow Confederates, but having once been a slave himself, he was unwilling to fight for the preservation of slavery.
-In September 1862, after learning about the Emancipation Proclamation, Jonah made up his mind and decided to surrender.
+As time went on, Hex found himself increasingly torn – he had become close with many of his fellow-Confederates, but having once been a slave himself, he was unwilling to fight for the preservation of slavery.
+In January 1863, after learning about the Emancipation Proclamation, Jonah made up his mind and decided to surrender.
 He deserted his post and went to the nearest Union camp, Fort Charlotte, sneaking into the commander's quarters to surrender directly.
 He refused to tell the commander where his unit was stationed, but one of his aides was able to determine their location by studying the clay from the shoes of Jonah's horse.
 The Confederates were caught by surprise, and all of them were captured.
 The commander, humiliated by Jonah easily penetrating the fort's poor security, falsely praised him for his "assistance" in the attack.
 Hex punched him and was sentenced to solitary confinement.

 Jonah discovered a shaft beneath his cell and used it to find where his comrades were being held.
 With Jeb's help, he rallied them and worked out a plan to use the shaft to sneak all of them out.
-What Hex didn't realize was that the "escape tunnel" was a trap.
+What Hex did not realize was that the "escape tunnel" was a trap.
 The commander had run out of food to feed his captives, and had ordered the shaft to be dug in secret knowing that the prisoners would use it to try and escape.
 In an event that came to be known as the "Fort Charlotte Massacre", Union soldiers ambushed and gunned down nearly all of the fleeing Confederates, including Jeb.
 Jonah was shot himself, but managed to kill the treacherous commander before escaping.
 A handful of survivors, believing that Hex had betrayed them, returned home and told everyone they could find that Jonah Hex was a murderer and a traitor.

-Now hunted by both sides, Jonah patched himself up and moved out toward the Western territories to start over.
+Now hunted by both sides, Jonah patched himself up and moved out toward the Western territories to start over, though given his participation in later battles he evidently rejoined the Confederate Army.
+His grandson Woodson Hex wrote that Hex surrendered twice in the War.
+In the Battle of Chancellorsville Hex was the soldier who accidentally shot Stonewall Jackson and since then annually visited his grave.
+Hex continued to fight in the war until the end of the war, surrendering a second time on April 23, 1865 at the Federal Stockade at Lynchburg, Virginia.